apaz-cli/apaz-cli.github.io/blog/Thoughts_About_Entropy_and_Objectives.md

 Anyway.
 Long extended metaphor.
 But I think RL is RL is RL whether it's performed on puppies or people or language models.
 I also think it's interesting that we don't currently have an analog in LLM RL for for backing off the rewards once a behavior is established.
 Also known in operant conditioning as schedule thinning.
 Interestingly, we do have an analog for the clicker.
 For marking, we have credit assignment algorithms, for example <a href="https://arxiv.org/abs/2510.00194">GRPO-λ</a>.

-Anyway, point is, think about the target output distribution you want.
+Point is, think about the target output distribution you want.
 If you're thinking about RL, think about how to get there too.

 ## Finetuning Entropy